ClouDesire/circleci-orbs/README.md

 ### Docker: run and test container

 To run and check if a container starts correctly, you can use the `docker_run_and_test` command.
+It runs the container and check, by default, the url http://localhost:8080/actuator/health waiting for the container to be `UP`.

+If the container needs some environment variables, add a step before the `docker_run_and_test` command to create a `docker_env_file.list` file (look at the example for more)
 Ex:

 ```yaml
 - run: